 It’s that time of year again!
 Students, start your engines and get ready to soar!

-From now until March 31st, 2023, we’ll be tracking your progress in Classworks!
-At the end of the contest, the top 500 students with the most time in Classworks and 80%+ mastery will earn an awesome prize!
+From December 4th, 2023 until March 31st, 2024, we’ll be tracking your progress in Classworks!
+In the end, the top 500 students with the most time in Classworks and 80%+ mastery will earn an awesome prize!

 Why 80%?
 Because our data tells us that mastery of 80% and above has the highest impact on student growth according to assessment data.
 Teachers can easily view students' total mastery and time on task scores in the Individualized Learning tab within Classworks.
-View this quick video to learn more about how to view mastery in Classworks.
+View this quick video to learn some helpful tips to help your students soar in Classworks.

 Before students login and get to work, it’s important to communicate your expectations.
 Students should know how to log in, which assignments to complete, and how long they should spend working in Classworks each day.
 If students are new at using Classworks this year, be sure they’ve seen these helpful videos.